At Island Vet Hospital here in Richmond, we offer a full range of dog vaccinations and puppy shots and injections for your canine companion.

-This vaccine is given annually only to dogs deemed “at risk.”
-Any dog that has access to stagnant water (puddles, even in the back yard/slow moving water/ditches) should be vaccinated against this serious disease that may be transmitted to humans.
+This vaccine is given annually to dogs deemed “at risk.”
+Any dog that has access to stagnant water (puddles, even in the back yard/slow-moving water/ditches) should be vaccinated against this serious disease that may be transmitted to humans.
 There are generally a few dozen cases a year in GVRD.

-The signs of the disease can vary, but usually include vomiting, diarrhea, anorexia, dehydration, lethargy and fever.
-The Leptospriosis bacteria cause liver and kidney failure and those affected often die.
+The signs of the disease can vary, but usually include vomiting, diarrhea, anorexia, dehydration, lethargy, and fever.
+Leptospirosis bacteria cause liver and kidney failure and those affected often die.
 As stated above, humans can get this disease as well.